 • Blue Jay Point County Park in North Raleigh: Meet at 9 a.m.
 Saturday for distribution of supplies.
 Cleanup 9 a.m. to noon.
 Appropriate for ages 8 and up.
 Pre-registration is required by calling 919-870-4330 or emailing email@example.com.

 • Lake Johnson in West Raleigh: Meet at the boat house at 9 a.m.
 Saturday.
 Cleanup until noon.
 For information, call 919-233-2121.

 • Harris Lake in New Hill: Meet at 2 p.m.
 Sunday at the park office.
 Wear closed-toe shoes and clothing for shoreline cleanup.
 Kids ages 6 and up are welcome.
 To register, call 919-387- 4342 or email firstname.lastname@example.org.

 To find volunteer opportunities in other counties, visit www.ncbigsweep.org.

-• Oak View County Park, at 4028 Carya Drive in Raleigh, will hold its Heritage Festival from 10 a.m. to 4 p.m.
+If you’re not in the mood for cleaning up this weekend, there are a few other fun events.• Oak View County Park, at 4028 Carya Drive in Raleigh, will hold its Heritage Festival from 10 a.m. to 4 p.m.
 Saturday.
 It will be like an old-time county fair with live animals, live music, agricultural displays, a craft sale and a quilt auction.

 • Marbles Kids Museum, at 201 E. Hargett St. in Raleigh, will celebrate the Worldwide Day of Play 9 a.m. to 5 p.m.
 Saturday with games and events.
 The symphony will also be there with its Music Makers program from 11 a.m. to 2 p.m.